Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Conclusions

 \section{Conclusions}

 We have performed numerical simulations to study the characteristics of quartz tuning fork resonators in acoustic medium.
-We have verified that the "effective model" described in Sec.~\ref{Sec:Fork} is accurate to within at least a few percent compared to a "full model".
+We have verified that the "effective model" described in Sec.~\ref{Sec:Fork} is accurate to within a few percent compared to a more elaborate "full model".
 The effective model offers computationally cheaper way to simulate the tuning fork in fluid.
 It can be extended to other vibrational modes of the fork besides the lowest-frequency mode by determining the displacement as a function of height for the mode in question, similar to Eq.~(\ref{Eq:EulerBeam}).
+The higher-frequency modes require some modification to the harmonic oscillator approximation \cite{PhysRevB.85.014501}.
 A small discrepancy between the two models remains and cannot be explained with absolute confidence at this moment.
-A reasonable agreement with available set of experimental data has also been achieved.
-Given the uncertainties in the exact experimental setup, the agreement could even be considered excellent.
-More experimental data with different oscillators would be interesting.
-Acoustic emission has been shown to be an important effect with quartz tuning forks in helium, when the wave vector becomes large enough (small $\lambda$), since the emitted acoustic power is proportional to $k^{4.86}$.
+A reasonable agreement with an available set of experimental data has also been achieved.
+Given the uncertainties in the exact experimental geometry, the agreement could be considered quite good.
+More experimental data with different oscillators would be of interest.
+Acoustic emission has been shown to become an important effect with quartz tuning forks in helium, when the wave vector increases (small $\lambda$), since the emitted acoustic power is proportional to $\sim k^5$.

+Our results can help choosing the appropriate quartz tuning forks for various experiments and deciding how to mount them.
+In many applications, an oscillator with a constant geometrical parameter would be desirable.
+Our 2D simulations indicate that the tines should be as "narrow" as possible to achieve this.
+That is, the ratio $T/W$ should be large.
+However, this increases the emitted acoustic power at lower wave vectors (decreases at larger $k$).
+The exponent in the acoustic-emission law remains unchanged.
+In some applications a large surface area in the direction of motion relative to the oscillator mass is advantageous for higher sensitivity.
+In this case maximizing the $T/W$ ratio may not be optimal.